-7.5 Additional Survey Needs and Procedures
+7.6 Additional Survey Needs and Procedures

 Volume I, Section 6.3.2 of the MSHCP identifies that in addition to the Narrow Endemic Plant Species addressed in Section 6.1.3 of the MSHCP, additional surveys may be needed for other certain plant and animal species in conjunction with MSHCP implementation in order to achieve full coverage for these species.
 Within areas of suitable habitat, focused surveys are required if a project site occurs within a designated CAPSSA, or special animal species survey area (i.e., burrowing owl, amphibians, and mammals).
-The proposed Project does not occur within the amphibian or mammal survey areas, or within the CAPSSA, but is partially within the burrowing owl survey area.
+The proposed Project does not occur within the amphibian or mammal survey areas, or within the CAPSSA, but is within the burrowing owl survey area.
+Focused burrowing owl surveys were conducted for the proposed Project, and no burrowing owls were detected.
 As indicated in Section 6.0 of this report, pre-construction burrowing owl surveys will occur within the 30 days of site disturbance in conjunction with MSHCP requirements.
 The proposed Project will be consistent with MSHCP Volume I, Section 6.3.2.

-7.6 Conclusion of MSHCP Consistency
+7.7 Conclusion of MSHCP Consistency

-As outlined above, the proposed Project will be consistent with the biological requirements of the MSHCP; specifically pertaining to the Project's relationship to reserve assembly, Section 6.1.2 (Protection of Species Associated with Riparian/Riverine Areas and Vernal Pools), Section 6.1.3 (Protection of Narrow Endemic Plant Species), Section 6.1.4 (Guidelines Pertaining to the Urban/Wildlands Interface), and Section 6.3.2 (Additional Survey Needs and Procedures).
+As outlined above, the proposed Project will be consistent with the biological requirements of the MSHCP; specifically pertaining to the Project's relationship to reserve assembly, covered roads, Section 6.1.2 (Protection of Species Associated with Riparian/Riverine Areas and Vernal Pools), Section 6.1.3 (Protection of Narrow Endemic Plant Species), Section 6.1.4 (Guidelines Pertaining to the Urban/Wildlands Interface), and Section 6.3.2 (Additional Survey Needs and Procedures).